Babington Plot: Correspondence

 This letter was received by Mary on 14 July 1586, who was in a dark mood knowing that her son had betrayed her in favour of Elizabeth, and three days later she replied to Babington in a long letter in which she outlined the components of a successful rescue and the need to assassinate Elizabeth.
 She also stressed the necessity of foreign aid if the rescue attempt was to succeed:

 Mary, in her response letter, advised the would-be rescuers to confront the Puritans and to link her case to the Queen of England as her heir.

 Mary was clear in her support for the murder of Elizabeth if that would have led to her liberty and Catholic domination of England.
-In addition, Queen Mary supported in that letter, and in another one to Ambassador Mendoza, a Spanish invasion of England.
+In addition, Queen Mary supported in that letter, and in another one to Ambassador Bernardino de Mendoza, a Spanish invasion of England.

 The letter was again intercepted and deciphered by Phelippes.
 But this time, Phelippes, on the direction of Walsingham, kept the original and made a copy, adding a request for the names of the conspirators:

 Then, a letter was sent that would destroy Mary's life.